-"It's so easy to throw the card of racism at everybody... and it's really starting to get boring now."
+"It's so easy to throw the charge of racism at everybody and it's really starting to get boring now."

-The row then heated up as she told him: "What worries me about your comment is is you are a white privileged male."
+The audience member then said: "What worries me about your comment is you are a white privileged male who has never experienced..."

 "So to call me a white privileged male is to be racist.
 You're being racist."

-Femi Oluwole, prominent pro-European activist, tweeted: "When Laurence Fox calls it racist to point out that he's a white privileged male, when he's trying to downplay racism, even though, as a white privileged male, he has even less of an experience of the adversity racism causes than I do as a black privileged male."
+Activist Femi Oluwole tweeted: "When Laurence Fox calls it racist to point out that he's a white privileged male, when he's trying to downplay racism, even though, as a white privileged male, he has even less of an experience of the adversity racism causes than I do as a black privileged male."